 The cartridge alignment ruler is the easier tool to keep nearby.
-It works well for quick overhang checks, repeat setups, and cartridge swaps where the goal is to get back to a familiar position fast.
+It works well for quick overhang checks, repeat setups, and cartridge swaps where you want to get back to a familiar position fast.

 Quick Verdict